Palm Sunday | March 29

 6:00 PM | Celtic Service in Christ Chapel

 The Church celebrates Christ’s joyful resurrection as a community at our regularly scheduled services with singing, prayers, preaching, and praise.
-The rector will preach as we celebrate with choir, organ, brass, and a beautifully decorated church.
+The Vicar will preach as we celebrate with organ, choir, brass, and timpani, and a beautifully decorated church.
 The 10:15 AM service will be live-streamed.